JGibson38/Java-Order/README.md

 ###Instructions to run Orders.jar###

-1. Download the .jar file
+1. Download the .zip file
 2. Open a command prompt as Administrator
 3. cd into the saved directory
 	(ex.
 C:\Users\Tom\Desktop)